Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Results

 In the beginning of each episode, two objects were located at random positions in the arena wherein one object was the one specified in the imperative sentence and the other was the one with randomly selected color and shape combination among possible ones.

-At each step, the robot receives visual sensation, proprioception for the arm, tactile sensation , and two types of voices: the command voice and the tutor-feedback voice.
-The command voice takes the format of the imperative sentence described previously, and it comes every step continuously from the beginning.
-On the other hand, the feedback voice arrives whenever the robot achieves one of possible goals even if the achieved goal is not the one told by the command voice, and it informs which goal has been achieved actually in the same format with the command voice.
-This potentially enhances the forward model to learn about own motor motions.
+At each step, the robot receives visual sensation, proprioception for the arm, tactile sensation, and two types of voices: the command voice and the tutor-feedback voice.
+The command voice takes the format of the imperative sentence described previously, and is delivered continuously at every step from the beginning.
+On the other hand, the feedback voice arrives whenever the robot achieves one of possible goals even if the achieved goal is not the imperative sentence told by the command voice, and it informs which goal has been actually achieved in the same format with the command voice.
+This potentially enhances the forward model's learning about its own action as associated with linguistic representation.
 Finally, when the goal specified by the command voice is achieved, a reward is provided.
-Each trial episode ran for 30 steps, or terminated when the specified goal is achieved.
+Each trial episode ran for 30 steps, or was terminated when the specified goal is achieved.
+Then the robot is trained with a random batch of 32 episodes.